 Protect yourself against a malpractice lawsuit by educating your clients about the risks, keeping accurate records, and using signed disclaimers.

 The first time, relates Hoover, a new client had a full set of nails applied and made an appointment to return for a fill 10 days later, but she didn’t show up for three weeks.
-“The nails had come of and she had glued them back on.
+“The nails had come off and she had glued them back on.
 There was black dirt between the tip and her own nail.
 She asked me.
 ‘What do you think I should do about this?’”

 Hoover told the client that she didn’t seem suited to wearing artificial nails and offered to soak off the extensions and give her a natural manicure.
 An hour after the client left, her husband called.

-“He wanted his money back and money for the time his wife had missed from work having the nails applied or he said we would be have a business left,” says Hoover.
+“He wanted his money back and money for the time his wife had missed from work having the nails applied or he said we would have a business left,” says Hoover.
 “We hung up.”

 The client ultimately sued The Nail Spa in small claims court.
 “We told our side, she told her side.
-The judge didn’t even know what getting a see of nails meant.
+The judge didn’t even know what getting a set of nails meant.
 He split the judgment and we had to pay half.”
 Although the judgment and court costs were minimal, Hoover says the emotional cost was high.

 Incredibly, less than two months later it happened again.
 “The second time we received a letter from an attorney who was suing us for an unnamed amount.
 His client came in and got a set of nails and we didn’t hear from her for seven and a half weeks.
 She didn’t come back for maintenance.